 The School of Medicine researches many cutting-edge medical topics including bacterial resistance, hearing loss, cancer, and bone health and bone loss.
-Prospective students should attain proficiency in Spanish.
+Prospective students should attain proficiency in Spanish because it can help you communicate with individuals who have come from a Spanish speaking country and have not yet acquired English.
 Formal interviews are required of every applicant before acceptance.
 Students are required to apply for financial aid, and the school awards scholarships based on need and on merit.

 Creighton University School of Medicine 2500 California Plaza Omaha, NE 68178 (402) 280-2700 medschool.creighton.edu

 Founded in 1789, Georgetown University, located in Washington, D.C., is the oldest Catholic and Jesuit university in the United States.
 The medical school has accreditation from the Liaison Committee on Medical Education (LCME) and has become a major international research university with a diverse student body.

 Georgetown's faculty aspires to justice and the common good, to the Jesuit tradition of cura personalis, and to intellectual openness.
 The 25 graduate programs include Anesthesia, Emergency Medicine, Neurology, Oncology, Ophthalmology, Pathology, Pharmacology, Radiology and more.